What are transition words?

 Usage of Transition Words in Essays

-Transition words and phrases are vital devices for essays, papers or other literary compositions.
-They improve the connections and transitions between sentences and paragraphs.
-They thus give the text a logical organization and structure.
+Transition words and phrases are very important in essays, papers and other compositions.
+They improve the connections between sentences and paragraphs.
+They give the text a logical organization and structure.

 Usage: transition words are used with a special rule for punctuation: a semicolon or a period is used after the first ‘sentence’, and a comma is almost always used to set off the transition word from the second ‘sentence’.